Editors-in-Chief – 2025 Edition

 Nicole is a Senior Solicitor at the Office of Human Rights Proceedings.
 She is a human rights litigator specialising in sexual harassment and gender discrimination.
 Her particular interest is in intersectionality and access to justice for Māori, trans and migrant women.
 She has written for the New Zealand Law Journal on the topic of sexual harassment under the Human Rights Act 1993.

-Nicole has followed the work of the Journal since its inception and feels privileged to contribute to its kaupapa and mahi.
+Nicole was a Co-Editor-in-Chief of the 2024 edition, has followed the work of the Journal since its inception and feels privileged to contribute to its kaupapa and mahi.
 She is excited to work with a passionate and impressive team to platform authors who develop Aotearoa’s literature on gender-based justice issues.

 Deputy Editors